iArtorias/EldenRingStutterFix/README.md

 ```
 Command allocators created:        241
 Command allocator cache hits:      50276
-CreatePipelineLibrary overrides:   0
+CreatePipelineLibrary overrides:   1
 CreateCommittedResource overrides: 109013
 ```

-The CreatePipelineLibrary workaround doesn't seem to be doing anything (not sure if it's a bug or my machine just doesn't hit that issue).
-The command allocator cache and CreateCommittedResource fix look to be working though, which saves on a lot of expensive memory operations.
+When running the game after a driver update, the CreatePipelineLibrary workaround is triggered once.
+The command allocator cache and CreateCommittedResource fix also look to be working, which saves on a lot of expensive memory operations.